10 Simple Yoga Poses That Will Help You Attain a Healthy Lifestyle

 - Place your palms downwards under your shoulders.

-- Keep your elbows parallel to your body and close to torso.
+- Keep your elbows parallel to your body and close to the torso.

 - Take a deep breath and lift your head gradually along with your chest and abdomen.
 Keep your navel on the floor.